Eglu Chicken Coops: are they worth the money?

 The answer?

-• Decide to let them have their own way and stay there – within the Omlet run they're safe, after all
+• Decide to let them have their own way and stay there – within the Omlet run they should be safe from predators, after all

 • Have a walk-in run